KDlamini/portfolio-website/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello World
+# Personal Portfolio

-> In this project, I will set up a "Hello world" repository.
-My goal here is to master all of the tools and best practices I've learned about GitHub flow rules, .gitignore file, a linter for HTML and CSS, and documenting my work in a professional way.
+> In this project, I will create a personal portfolio.
+A portfolio website is a key job searching tool for a web developer.
+In this project, I will precisely replicate one of the *portfolio templates* from Microverse Figma.

 ![screenshot](./app_screenshot.png)